genwebcorp/genjax/README.md

 - [mkdocs](https://www.mkdocs.org/) to generate static documentation.
 - [quarto](https://quarto.org/) to render Jupyter notebooks for tutorial notebooks.

-### Environment setup script
+### Execution environment setup script

 [First, you should install `poetry` to your system.](https://python-poetry.org/docs/#installing-with-the-official-installer)

-Assuming you have `poetry`, here's a simple script to setup a compatible development environment - if you can run this script, you have a working development environment which can be used to execute the notebooks, etc.
+Assuming you have `poetry`, here's a simple script to setup a compatible development environment - if you can run this script, you have a working development environment which can be used to execute tests, build and serve the documentation, etc.

 ```bash
 conda create --name genjax-py311 python=3.11 --channel=conda-forge